 Let’s say you get six hours of sleep.
 If you needed eight hours of sleep per night (and you almost certainly do), then you have a “sleep debt” of two hours.
-Most people never balance their sleep debt, since most people sleep less than seven hours per night, but a 2009 study of 21,475 Americans in the journal Sleep suggested that cutting pre-bedtime TV is the number one way to reduce our sleep debt.
+A lot of people unfortunately never balance their sleep debt, because they get less than seven hours of sleep per night, but a 2009 study of 21,475 Americans in the journal Sleep suggested that cutting pre-bedtime TV is the number one way to reduce our sleep debt.
 That is to say, we keep ourselves awake to watch television.
 If we swore off that final hour of channel surfing, it’s likely we would simply go to sleep instead of filling that time with something else—which is exactly what we should be doing.

 Watching TV makes it harder to go to sleep.

 It’s a matter of cognitive stimulation: flashing colors, other people’s voices, engaging storylines, breaking news, all of this and more is what you encounter with a flickering TV set—and it’s the total opposite of what you need as your day is winding down.

 Despite how easy it can be to fall asleep right there on the couch, television is still one of the most stimulating activities you can undertake without actually moving, and the firing of neurons and electrical activity taking place in the brain can wind up the nervous system.
 Instead, seek out activities that help you wind down.
 Read fiction or meditate before you go to sleep, and kill all electronics at least half an hour before lights out.
 In the day’s final hour, let calmness call the shots.

 Wondering which Reverie Sleep System is right for you?